-The Company sells EXPAREL to wholesalers based on orders of the product from hospitals and other end user customers such as ambulatory surgery centers and doctors.
+The Company sells EXPAREL through a drop-ship program under which orders are processed through wholesalers (including AmerisourceBergen Health Corporation, Cardinal Health, Inc., and McKesson Drug Company), but shipments of the product are sent directly to individual accounts, such as hospitals, ambulatory surgery centers, and doctors.
+Wholesalers do not stock EXPAREL.
 The Company sells DepoCyt(e) to its commercial partners.
-The table below includes the percentage of revenue comprised by the three largest customers in each year presented.
+The table below includes the percentage of revenue comprised by the three largest customers (i.e. wholesalers or commercial partners) in each year presented: